Krystian19/cactus-fake-image-cdn-service/Readme.md

 # Fake Image CDN

-Use this script as a service to mimic a real content delivery network for image files.
+Use this script as a service to mimic a real content delivery network that serves image files.

 ## Requirements
 ```sh